 ELEMENTARY & MIDDLE SCHOOLS: The "Hat Trick for Reading” program, sponsored by Suwanee Dental Care, has been designed to help stimulate reading interest in area Elementary and Middle Schools.
 Students will score a "Hat Trick" and earn (1) Gladiators ticket voucher for reading one set of three teacher-approved books during the school year.
-This season, "Hat Trick for Reading" Award Nights are Friday, October 18th, Saturday, October 19th, and Sunday, November 3rd.
+This season, "Hat Trick for Reading" Award Nights are TBD.
 Please note, the “Hat Trick for Reading” program will incorporate ALL local Elementary and Middle Schools and Home School groups.
-There is NOT a stand alone Middle School night this year.
-In addition, parents and other family members will have the option of purchasing additional game tickets to that same game at discounted prices.
+In addition, parents and other family members will have the option of purchasing game tickets to that same game at discounted prices.
 (Please refer to the promotional outline your school has for complete details and restrictions.)

 For more information about how your school can benefit from the Gladiators Hat Trick for Reading Program, please contact Jim Hall, Director of Community Relations, at (770) 497-5109 or via e-mail at firstname.lastname@example.org.